Keyboard shortcuts

 “Create a search index for blog posts.
 I need to search by title and body text, and I want to store the author and publication date.”

-Claude will call the connect tool (if not already connected), then design the schema and call create_index automatically.
+Claude will design the schema and call create_index automatically.

 Workflow 3: Connect at runtime